gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 *this page was intentionally left blank*

+On a more serious note.
+Debugging is next to impossible when all your logic is executed on the GPU.
+The best way I found is to map the whole game state and print it out.

 ## Conclusion

-Because of the serious limitations: everything must fit in GPU memory, debugging is next to impossible, textures must use an atlas, etc. Game logic should be stay a CPU task.
+Because of the serious limitations: everything must fit in GPU memory, debugging is next to impossible, most structures are defined more than one, etc. Game logic should be stay a CPU task.
 Nevertheless, this project was a lot of fun to code.
 10/10 would not program DOOM.